 Learn more on our research committee’s work

-The present operational plan accounts for the prioritisations that govern activities at the Department of Political Science and the measures planned during the 2021 budget year regarding first and second cycle education, third cycle education, research, work environment, gender equality, equal opportunities and diversity, and administration and joint activities.
+The present operational plan accounts for the prioritizations that govern activities at the Department of Political Science and the measures planned during the 2024 budget year regarding first and second cycle education, third cycle education, research, work environment, gender equality, equal opportunities and diversity, and administration and joint activities.

-The education provided is to have a strong international dimension with good opportunities for mobility for both students and teaching staff.
-Existing agreements on student exchange are continuously reviewed.
+The education will continue to have a strong international dimension with good opportunities for teacher and student mobility.
+Existing agreements on student exchange are revised continuously.

-The research seminar with invited guests from Sweden and abroad continues to play an important role in research studies, as do the department’s various internal working seminars and research away-days.
+The general research seminar with invited guests from Sweden as well as other countries continues to play an important role in the doctoral education, as do the department's various internal workshops and research retreats.

 Research